Rocket-CDS/DNNrocket/Simplisity/Documents/ClassEvents.md

 ##### ```simplisity_fileupload	```
 >Identifies a file upload.
 This class should be on the input field with type='file'
 ##### ```simplisity_filedownload	```
 >Identifies a download file link.
-This class should be on the <a> element and should have the "s-fields" and "s-cmd" attributes.
+This class should be on the 'a' element and should have the "s-fields" and "s-cmd" attributes.
 ##### ```simplisity_fadeout	```
 >Any element with this event will fade out in 2 seconds, after the return from the server.
 Often used to display messages after a save and then fade them out.